-The expenses on R&D include the operating expenditures and investments (including overheads) for creative and system-based amount of national public activities dedicated to increase knowledge. expenditures on research and development This amount includes both fundamental and expressed as a percentage of GDP is applied research as well as experimental increasing in all Mediterranean countries, development work leading to new devices,
+The expenses on R&D include the operating expenditures and investments (including overheads) for creative and system-based amount of national public activities dedicated to increase knowledge.

+Precautions / Notes

-Expenses on R&D are not necessarily oriented the sectors supporting sustainable development or contributing to MSSD goals.
+Expenses on R&D are not necessarily oriented the sectors supporting sustainable to development or contributing to MSSD goals.

+Sources / References

 UNESCO, UNDP.